caochao39/tarerobotics/docs/source/extensions.rst

 Extentions
 ==========

 The vehicle hardware is designed to support advanced AI in mind.
 Space and power options are provided for users to install a Jetson AGX Orin computer or a gaming laptop.
-Mounting slots and holes are available on the top board for users to install additional sensors and equipment.
+Mounting holes are available on the top board for users to install additional sensors and equipment.
 If adding components on the top board in the lidar FOV, please change 'blindFront', 'blindBack', 'blindLeft', and 'blindRight' in the `'autonomy_stack_mecanum_wheel_platform/src/slam/arise_slam_mid360/config/livox_mid360.yaml' <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform/blob/jazzy/src/slam/arise_slam_mid360/config/livox_mid360.yaml>`_ file accordingly to exclude the components from the lidar sensing.

 .. image:: ./images/image30.jpg
     :width: 55%